Sea of Serenity.Net

 Starting over!

-Yesterday, perhaps I had thought…
+Until yesterday, I had thought…

 Love was best, for better or for worse…

-But some time ago… Within my heart…
+But some time ago… within my heart…

 Stars were bursting open, making a sound

-The Moonlight’s… (The Moonlight’s…) deed, could it be?
+The Moonlight’s… (The Moonlight’s…)

 Myself and my spirit… (Heart!)

 I want to peek into them!
+Woo!

-From the beginning!
+UFO, UMA, From the beginning!

-Once again…
+UFO, UMA, Once again…

-Dry & Moist, make sure of that!
+Dry & Moist, check and make sure!

 Return it to zero!